Braemoray, Old School, Dunphail, Forres IV36 2QH

 Sitting in an elevated position with fantastic open views over fields and the surrounding countryside, this beautifully renovated, substantial home, has long been an icon of the local area, first as a school and then as a pub restaurant.
 Only 7 miles from Forres and 13 miles from Grantown-on-Spey, the house sits in an enviable position with close access to amazing fishing, hiking, cycling and an array of outdoor activities.
 The Dava Way, 26 miles of old railway track running between Forres and Grantown-on-Spey is easily accessible behind the house.

 No expense has been spared in the renovation and seldom do we have a house with such luxury, including it's own sauna.
-The sellers advise that substantial insulation was installed into the external walls and under floor during the renovation and as a result the running costs are extremely low for a house of this size.
-The biomass boiler, which fires the central heating and hot water, will provide an income of approximately £4,000/year on a government feed-in-tarriff scheme unti1 December 2022.
+The sellers advise that substantial insulation was installed into the external walls and under floor during the renovation and as a result the running costs are extremely low for a house of this size. costs are The biomass boiler, which fires the central heating and hot water, will provide an income of approximately £4,000/year on a government feed-in-tarriff scheme unti1 December 2022.
+The sellers report that the entire running costs of the property are more than covered by this rebate.
+(They report that their electricity costs are approximately £98/month, council tax £145/month and fuelling the biomass boiler approximately £150/month.)
 In addition the house has two wood-burning stoves and a quality UV water-filtration system.

-Currently offering Bed&Breakfast, this ample home could be further developed as a business or could be an amazing, large family home.
+Currently offering Bed&Breakfast and showing fantastic potential, this ample home could be further developed as a business or could be an amazing, large family home.
 The rating of 9.9 on booking.com from 27 reviews attests to the location, amenities and facilities of this lovely house.

 Offering five bedrooms (two en-suite), a further two shower rooms, a bathroom, and a WC in addition to the two substantial living/dining rooms, study and ample dining kitchen this house would equally be suited to a multi-generational family, or would lend itself to a main house with a separate self-contained ground floor flat.